Svennevs/Quadtree-for-RRT-in-python/README.md

 # Quadtree for RRT in python

 ## summary
-Extended the quadtree implementation from [https://github.com/kpully/quadtree](https://github.com/kpully/quadtree) to include nearest neighbor search.
+Quadtree implementation from [https://github.com/kpully/quadtree](https://github.com/kpully/quadtree) extended with nearest neighbor search.
-* finds node corresponding to point and nn inside node
+* finds node corresponding to point and local nn (inside node)
-* draws a box around the point (size dep on distance to initial nn)
+* draws a box around the point (size dep on distance to local nn)
 * rectangle collision gives all node canditates for global nn.

 ## application